douglas-gibbons/otto/src/assets/docs/quickstart.md

 Now you'll need to add retained messages to inform Otto about topics it can use to read and control devices.
 See the [discovery](/docs/discovery/) page.

-## Advanced Use Cases
+## FAQ

-#### Using an MQT broker over insecure websockets (HTTP rather than HTTPS)
+#### Can I use an MQT broker over insecure websockets (HTTP rather than HTTPS)?

-The public Otto service runs over HTTPS.
-Most modern browsers will block HTTP requests from an HTTPS page, so you will need to run Otto over HTTP as well.
+Selecting the "ws" protocol will cause an error on the [secure otto site](https://otto.zenly.xyz/), as your browser won't allow insecure connections from a secure page.

-Simply follow the [installation instructions](../install/) rather than using the public Otto service.
+However, otto also runs from [http://otto.zenly.xyz/](https://otto.zenly.xyz/), where you _can_ make insecure connections.
+Otto itself does not store or transmit your MQTT connection information.
+This is transmitted direct from your browser, so take necessary precautions to ensure you don't leak credentials over the internet.